Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from non-relativistic QCD (NRQCD)

 from which $d^{abc}d^{cbd}= \frac{N_c^2-4}{N_c}\delta_{ad}$ follows. }.

 The Lindblad equation for a quarkonium in the QGP was first derived in \cite{Akamatsu:2014qsa}.
 In the original paper, it was obtained in the form of \eqref{eq:Lindblad_NRQCD_QQbar} without taking into account the color state dependence of the potential energy, i.e. the Lindblad operator was not $\tilde V^a_{S,\Delta}(\vec k)$ but $\tilde V^a_S(\vec k)$.
-The Abelian limit of \eqref{eq:Lindblad_NRQCD_QQbar} was numerically simulated in 1-dimension for the first time in \cite{Miura:2019ssi} using the method of Quantum State Diffusion \cite{gisin1992quantum,percival1998quantum} and in \cite{Alund:2020ctu} by directly solving the master equation with a novel trace preserving algorithm.
+The Abelian limit of \eqref{eq:Lindblad_NRQCD_QQbar}, or to be specific \eqref{eq:Lindblad_QBM_2body}, was numerically simulated in 1-dimension for the first time in \cite{Miura:2019ssi} using the method of Quantum State Diffusion \cite{gisin1992quantum,percival1998quantum} and in \cite{Alund:2020ctu} by directly solving the master equation with a novel trace preserving algorithm.
+The full non-Abelian version has recently been simulated in 1-dimension in \cite{Akamatsu:2021dot} using the Quantum State Diffusion method.
 The equilibration to the Boltzmann distribution was confirmed within acceptable deviations.
 It was also pointed out that the quantum dissipation is not negligible already at initial times if the initial quarkonium is a localized bound state such as the ground state, as is expected from the discussions in Sec.~\ref{sec:NRQCD_HQ}.
-An important difference here is that bound states are generally not a localized object for the potential and thus the classical description is not available.